-- 1. Hold in Spindle Lock, located above Upper Blade Guard, while removing the Blade Bolt using the included Blade Wrench, turning Bolt COUNTERCLOCKWISE. - 2.
-Remove the Outer Flange.

-- Use the Lower Blade Guard Lever to raise the Guard and remove the Blade.
+- 1. Hold in Spindle Lock, located behind Upper Blade Guard, while removing the Blade Bolt using the Hex Key, turning Bolt COUNTERCLOCKWISE. - 2.
+Remove the Outer Flange. - 3.
+Use the Lower Blade Guard Lever to raise the Guard and remove the blade.
 Leave the Inner Flange in place. - 4.
-Install the new blade (sold separately) with the directional arrow on the blade pointing the same as the directional arrow on the Lower Blade Guard. - Place Outer Flange on Spindle, recessed side first with wording on Flange facing out.
-Hold in Spindle Lock while using the Blade Wrench to replace the Blade Bolt, turning it CLOCKWISE.
+Install the new blade (sold separately) with the directional arrow on the blade pointing the same as the directional arrow on the Lower Blade Guard. - 5.
+Place Outer Flange on Spindle, recessed side first.
+Hold in Spindle Lock while using the Hex Key to replace the Blade Bolt, turning it CLOCKWISE.